Russian court slaps Google and Meta with heavy fines - ExBulletin

 Russian court slaps Google and Meta with heavy fines

-Moscow A Moscow court fined Google nearly $ 100 million on Friday and failed to remove content prohibited by local law as Russia tried to put more pressure on technology giants on Facebook.
-Fined $ 27 million to its parent company, Meta.
+Moscow-Moscow court fined Google on Friday with a fine of nearly US $ 100 million and did not remove content banned by local law as Russia is trying to increase pressure on tech giants As a result, Facebook’s parent company, Meta, was fined US $ 27 million.

-The Tagansky District Court ruled that Google repeatedly failed to remove the banned content and ordered the company to pay a fine of about 7.2 billion rubles (about $ 98.4 million).
+The Tagansky District Court ruled that Google repeatedly failed to remove the banned content and ordered the company to pay a fine of approximately 7.2 billion rubles (approximately US $ 98.4 million).

 Google said it would investigate court documents before deciding on the next step.

-Later Friday, the court fined Meta 2 billion rubles ($ 27.2 million) for failing to remove the banned content.
+Later Friday, the court also fined Meta 2 billion rubles (US $ 27.2 million) for not removing the banned content.

 Russian courts have so far imposed small fines on Google, Facebook and Twitter this year, and Friday’s ruling shows that the amount of fines was calculated for the first time based on revenue.